juvalen/mb-checker/JENKINS.md

 Install following packages in VBOX

-Each time VM is started:
+Each time VM is started it has to be run:

 `sudo setfacl --modify user:jenkins:rw /var/run/docker.sock`